Cumulocity-IoT/apama-analytics-builder-block-sdk/doc/100-InputAndOutput.md

         inputHandler := $base.consumesInput(inputParams);
     }
 ```

+> **Note:** Same sets of `fields` should be used in the Input and Output blocks consuming and producing the same event.
+Otherwise, incorrect events might get delivered or connection between models will be formed incorrectly.

 The `fields` provided to `BlockBase.consumesInput` through the `InputParams` object do not have to reflect the exact fields of an event type but they should be consistent in fields used across all input and output blocks handling the events of the same type.
 For example, when listening to Cumulocity `Measurement` objects, a `fragment` and `series` are specified, but these do not correspond to fields of an event type (instead, the values are keys in the measurements dictionary and sub-dictionary).

 The `BlockBase.consumesInput` action should be called during a call to `$validate`.
 The runtime needs to validate that any inputs or outputs for a model are legal in the context of other models running.